jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## So, what is a Microfrontend?

-Microfrontend is just **to provide a "headfull" business service instead just a backend service or "headless" service**.
+First at all I have to say thay I don't like the term "Microfrontend" (the same as Microservices).
+This term is associated only to frontend world and this is so wrong.
+The idea is **providing "headfull" business services instead just a backend services or "headless" services**.
 So, when we say "Microfrontend" we mean **an unique end-to-end business component to be called and  instantiated at runtime by the frontend part of the different applications**

-Considering this perspective, obviously, **the main part of a microfrontend is the frontend part**.
-This part is what will be consumed and loaded by applications or another microfrontends.
-In order to get fully business capabilities, calling to backend services will be necessary.
+Considering this perspective, obviously, **the main part of a microfrontend is the frontend part** but not the only one.
+This part is what will be consumed and loaded by applications or another microfrontends but in order to get fully business capabilities, calling to backend services will be necessary.
 How is it managed?
 Here, there are several possibilities:

-- Building a backend piece (**backend for frontend**) in order to manage calls to business API, orchestration, information adaptation to the channel,...,etc. This piece will be also part of the microfrontend, sharing ownership.
+- Building a backend piece called **Backend for frontend** (BFF)) in order to manage calls to business API, orchestration, information adaptation to the channel,...,etc. This piece will be also part of the microfrontend, sharing ownership.
 This approach will be the most usual because in real systems, orchestration of services is very common in the most functionalities.

 - Access directly to a business service already implemented in the same domain or in different domains or event external.
 In this case, the microfrontend is the part that is exposed to the consumer (it's the product), so it has to guarantee everything works.
-The consumer doesn't care about which services are consumed by the views provided for the microfrontend.
-The consumer only sees the UI part.

-  If the services consumed by the microfrontend change, if it's necessary the microfrontend will have to be updated relasing a new version of the microfrontend.
+  If the services consumed by the microfrontend change, maybe the frontend part of the microfrontend (and the one) will have to be updated relasing a new version of the microfrontend.
 If services are in the same domain or have the same owner it will be easier to keep the microfrontend updated than if the services are in other domains or they are external.

 So, in the most of cases a microfrontend will be composed by: